|

 comparison.

-· (137e) Temple Ø
+(137e) Temple

-Building the temple (with hands) Ø Jesus is the
+Building the temple (with hands) >> Jesus is the

-Spirit -- These verses go with verses 22-25.
+22-25.
 God has given us a list of attributes that we

 should apply to our character in the fruit of the Spirit.
 If we walk by the